muhhfarhann/my-portfolio-nextjs-firebase/README.md

 ## My - Portfolio
-this is my simple portfolio
+This is my simple portfolio
+I build with MERN stack